This is a recap of our trip to Paris with kids.

 DAY TWO: Flytographer, Eiffel Tower, Notre Dame, the Louvre, and Laduree

-We started the morning with our highly anticipated photographer shoot with Flytographer.
+We started the morning with our highly anticipated photographer shoot with Flytographer in Paris.
 Overview?
 It was awesome!

 Speaking of the carousel, it is not as amazing in person as it looks in pictures but it is still nice.
 We did not ride — at the girls’ requests — but they did enjoy seeing it.